A Guide to Remodeling a Bathroom in Washington DC

-What to know about remodeling a bathroom in Washington, DC from costs and permits to ventilation
+What to know about bathroom remodeling in Washington DC from costs and permits to ventilation

-Washington DC has limitless possibilities that make it one of the most exciting places to live in the U.S. If you are remodeling a bathroom there, you may find a parallel set of challenges and possibilities for your project!
-Not to worry: in this guide, Sweeten outlines the basic elements to know before you renovate a bathroom in the DC area.
+Washington DC has limitless possibilities that make it one of the most exciting places to live in the U.S. If you are considering bathroom remodeling in Washington DC, you may find a parallel set of challenges and possibilities for your project.
+Not to worry: here we outline what to know before you renovate a bathroom in the DC area.

 Defining the area around Washington DC